 That’s right.
 Founded in 1774, the AMES® brand is the third oldest brand … brand in the country, and its tools literally helped build America.
 Among many iconic examples, AMES products built Revolutionary War ramparts, connected the nation via the Transcontinental Railroad, carved Mount Rushmore, and installed the Statue of Liberty.
 Plus …

-The earliest still existing works of Captain John Ames (a blacksmith) date to 1784 and can be found Ames Archive Collection at Stonehill College in Easton, Massachusetts.
+The earliest still existing works of Captain John Ames (a blacksmith) date to 1784.
+They can be found Ames Archive Collection at Stonehill College in Easton, Massachusetts.

-We got a look at some early examples that day and of course, a little surprising how little the shovel has changed.
+We got a look at some early examples that day and of course, how little the shovel has changed.

 That’s not to say AMES isn’t continuing with innovating.
 We got a look at several new offerings during our visit.